-Starting with R5: calls that are launched over ISDN-PRI that provide Lookahead Overflow will not receive charge information even if those calls are eventually routed to a public network over AOC trunks.
+Starting with R5: calls that are launched over ISDN-PRI that provide Lookahead Interflow will not receive charge information even if those calls are eventually routed to a public network over AOC trunks.

-Malicious Trace
+Malicious Call Trace

-If Malicious Trace is active, requests for the Third Party listen-disconnect capability (Selective Listening) will be blocked.
+Malicious Call Trace (MCT) allows agents to notify a pre-selected group of users when a Malicious Call is received.
+Those users in turn can retrieve the information related to the call.
+If MCT is active, requests for the Third Party listen-disconnect capability (Selective Listening) will be blocked.